US STOCKS-Wall St boosted by tech stocks, rebound in oil prices

 By Tanya Agrawal

-June 26 U.S. stocks were higher in early trading on Monday, as technology stocks rose and oil prices climbed from last week's seven-month lows.
+June 26 (Reuters) - U.S. stocks were higher in early trading on Monday, as technology stocks rose and oil prices climbed from last week's seven-month lows.

 Apple's 1.1 percent rise was the biggest boost to all the three major indexes.
 The S&P tech index's 0.67 percent rise lead the gainers among the 11 major S&P 500 sectors.